Directed by: Christopher Nolan || Produced by: Christopher Nolan, Emma Thomas, Charles Roven

-One final thing to discuss is Aaron Eckhart as Harvey Dent/Two Face.
-Although nowhere near as legendary as the Joker, Two-Face has long been one of the most famous of Batman’s foes.
-Unfortunately, it is with Eckhart’s Two-Face that the film’s biggest problems are revealed.
+One final thing to discuss is Aaron Eckhart as Harvey Dent/Two Face, where the film’s biggest problems are revealed.
 Eckhart, to his credit, does a good job with the material given to him.
-The problem with a character like Two-Face is that he is one these “good-guy-gone-bad” archetypes that are notoriously hard to pull off; this is due to the fact that they require a believable transition from a “white knight” persona to something that is very much the exact opposite.
-Harvey’s evil transformation feels completely out of character, and remains unconvincing unto his death.
+The problem with a character like Two-Face is that he is one these “good-guy-gone-bad” archetypes that are notoriously hard to execute; this is due to the fact that “fallen angels” require a believable transition from a “white knight” persona to something that is very much the opposite.
+Harvey’s evil transformation feels out of character and remains unconvincing unto his death.

 As a whole, though, The Dark Knight is a powerful story and does almost everything right regarding characterizations, Batman mythology, pacing, dialogue, and action set-pieces.
-The stumbles the story makes with the Two-Face character are disappointing considering how important the villain is to Batman’s legacy, but it’s still a memorable performance and a far better rendition of the character than Tommy Lee Jones’s babbling in Batman Forever (1995).
+The stumbles the story makes with Two-Face are disappointing considering how important the villain is to Batman’s legacy, but it remains, here, a memorable performance and a far better rendition of the character than Tommy Lee Jones’s babbling in Batman Forever (1995).
 Who would have thought back in 1997, after Batman and Robin finished searing our eyeballs with its Bat Nipples, Bat Credit Card, and all of Uma Thurman and Arnold Schwarzenegger’s horrible puns, that we would have come this far?
-I know that much of the time, franchise reboots, remakes, and re-imaginings are tiresome, and often completely unnecessary, but sometimes, they are just what the doctor ordered.
+I know that much of the time, franchise reboots, remakes, and re-imaginings are tiresome, if not completely unnecessary, but sometimes they are just what the doctor ordered.

 SUMMARY & RECOMMENDATION: The Dark Knight towers above its prequel, as well as most graphic novel adaptations ever made; it is the definitive live-action version of its iconic comic book-character.
 The movie’s secret sauce is Nolan’s great dramatic direction, well paced action scenes, and Jonathan Nolan’s superb script.
 Heath Ledger loses himself in the role he literally gave his life for.
 This is the first great post-9/11 crime drama.

-— However… Harvey Dent’s character-transformation into the villain, Two-Face, is unbelievable.
+— However… Harvey Dent’s character-metamorphosis into the secondary villain, Two-Face, is unbelievable.

 —> The Dark Knight comes HIGHLY RECOMMENDED.